greatInvoker/cadrooms-interview/README.md

 - Supabase (local) only for storing and managing Scenes (name + description + timestamps).
 - Viewer: integrate the `assembly_creator` code directly as a React component and use the sample `.scs` files already included in the HOOPS example.
 - Delete a scene should remove it from your Supabase data.

-No file uploads.
-No storage bucket configuration.
-Just use the example `.scs` files for viewing.
+- Use the Supabase storage to serve the files

 ---